Jeff Cunningham: Club career

-International
+International career

-In 1999, he played for Jamaica in a friendly international against Ghana.
+In 1999, Cunningham played for Jamaica in a friendly international against Ghana.

 Cunningham became a U.S. citizen in November 2001, and received his first cap for the United States national team less than a month later, on December 9, in a friendly against South Korea.
 He made his first start in a World Cup qualifier on September 7, 2005, against Guatemala.
 After a four-year absence from the national team, Cunningham was called up by Bob Bradley for friendlies against Slovakia and Denmark in November 2009.
 In a friendly against Denmark on November 18, 2009, he scored his first career international goal.

 Personal life

 Jeff and his wife, Jocelyn have two children, Mikayla, born in 2008 and Eli born in 2014.

 Cunningham became a naturalized U.S. citizen on November 13, 2001.